Diseases & Conditions > Breast Reconstruction

 There are two types of breast implants available—silicone gel-filled and saline-filled.
 Many surgeons think that women get a more natural-looking breast with silicone gel-filled implants than with saline implants.

-Women who smoke or have diabetes or other conditions that affect the health of their blood vessels are generally not good candidates for autologous transplant.
+Women who smoke or have diabetes or other conditions that affect the health of their blood vessels are generally not good candidates for tissue flap breast reconstruction.
 Neither are thin women or those who have previously had surgery in the area from which the tissue will be removed.

 Questions to Ask